-1 Introduction
+1. Introduction

-The spectral properties of the Laplacian matrix of a graph were extensively used recently to provide convergence results in various multi-agent control problems (Olfati-Saber and Murray (2004); Cortes et al. (2006); Arcak (2007); Olfati-Saber and Shamma (2005)).
+The spectral properties of the Laplacian matrix of a graph were extensively used recently to provide convergence results in various multi-agent control problems (Arcak, 2007; Cortes, Martinez, & Bullo, 2006; Olfati-Saber & Murray, 2004; Olfati-Saber & Shamma, 2005).
 In this paper we use another matrix namely, the incidence matrix and its spectral properties, in order to study the convergence properties of two multi-agent control problems.
 Cycles are not captured by the properties of the Laplacian, but note instead that the incidence matrix has an empty null space when the communication graph is a tree.
-This property is used to show that multi-agent networks represented by trees can compensate for bounded disturbances in the control input.
-On the other hand, in a cyclic graph, the error never ceases to propagate in these cycles.
-These facts are encoded by the definiteness properties of the quadratic form of the incidence matrix.
+This property is used to show that multi-agent networks represented by trees can compensate